bitranox/bitranox_template_py_cli/docs/systemdesign/module_reference.md

 Provide a minimal but functional command-line interface (CLI) scaffold for the `bitranox_template_py_cli` package so developers can exercise the package, preview logging features, and validate the packaging scripts without additional wiring.

 ## Solution Overview
-A Click-powered CLI entry point exposes three subcommands (`info`, `hello`, `fail`) behind a root group.
+A Click-powered CLI entry point exposes three subcommands (`info`, `hello`, `fail`) behind a root group and now executes a default pathway when no subcommand is supplied.
 Global options manage traceback verbosity via the shared `lib_cli_exit_tools` helper.
 The CLI wraps the library's stub functions, making it easy to test colored output, failure handling, and project metadata printing while reusing the shared exit tooling.
 Traceback preferences are scoped to each invocation, with the entrypoint restoring the prior setting once execution completes.

 ## Architecture Integration
 **Where this fits in the overall app:**
 Runs in the outer adapters layer as the package's main transport.
 It orchestrates user input into application/library functions (`hello_world`, `i_should_fail`, configuration printers) and routes exit behavior through `lib_cli_exit_tools`.

 **Data flow:**
-User invokes `bitranox_template_py_cli` CLI → Click parses args & stores global flags → Root command configures `lib_cli_exit_tools` → Subcommand executes library helper (`hello_world`, `i_should_fail`, or `__init__conf__.print_info`) → Results printed to stdout/stderr → `lib_cli_exit_tools.run_cli` returns exit code to caller.
+User invokes `bitranox_template_py_cli` CLI → Click parses args & stores global flags → Root command configures `lib_cli_exit_tools` → If no subcommand is provided, `cli_main()` triggers the domain placeholder `main`; otherwise the chosen subcommand executes the appropriate helper (`hello_world`, `i_should_fail`, or `__init__conf__.print_info`) → Results printed to stdout/stderr → `lib_cli_exit_tools.run_cli` returns exit code to caller.

 ## Core Components